Symphony station (MBTA): Planned renovations

 Plans presented in July 2017 added emergency exits and restrooms as well as the accessibility renovations.
 The MBTA issued a $6 million design contract in August 2019.
 Design reached 75% in March 2021; station design was completed in early 2022, with utility design completed midyear.
 The project was split into two construction phases in 2022.
-Utility work was bid in August–September 2022, with construction expected to begin in spring 2023, while station work is planned to begin a year later.
+Utility work was bid in August–September 2022.
 In December 2022, the MBTA was awarded a $66.6 million Federal Transit Administration grant to fund the renovations.

+Utility relocation work began in April 2023, with station work expected to begin a year later and last into 2026.
+In June 2024, the MBTA reported that "[b]ids received far exceeded the estimated project cost and allocated budget", forcing re-evaluation of the project.
+The low bid was $119.9 million versus the MBTA estimate of $70.9 million.
+The MBTA began a second round of bidding on the project in September 2024 with an expected contract value of $71 million.
+A construction industry lobbying group criticized the change to a construction manager at risk model, which the MBTA had only used three times previously, and for re-bidding the project at the same cost without design changes.

+Notice to proceed was given to the construction manager in February 2025.
+As of May 2025, construction is planned to take place from mid-2025 to late 2028.